-Parental Substitute: Bond tells Camille that (among other things) Greene tried to kill a friend of his — a woman, "but it's not what you think."
+- Parental Substitute: Bond tells Camille that (among other things) Greene tried to kill a friend of his — a woman, "but it's not what you think".
 "Your mother?"
 "She likes to think so."

-Pet the Dog: Bond spends most of the movie a cold and emotionless bastard.
+- Pet the Dog: Bond spends most of the movie a cold and emotionless bastard.
 He is, however, notably angry when Fields is murdered, and then informs M that Fields showed true bravery and he wants that noted in the report.

-Pun-Based Title: Applied retroactively (given the In Name Only nature of the adaptation from the Fleming story) by naming the villainous organization Q.U.A.N.T.U.M.
+- Pun-Based Title: Applied retroactively (given the In Name Only nature of the adaptation from the Fleming story) by naming the villainous organization Q.U.A.N.T.U.M.

-Rape as Drama: Several times, although in Camille's case, it's against her family, not her.
+- Rape as Drama: Several times, although in Camille's case, it's against her family, not her.

-Reconstruction: On the surface, Quantum Of Solace is much more like a typical Bond film than Casino Royale (arguably a Deconstruction as much as an origin story).
+- Reconstruction: On the surface, Quantum of Solace is much more like a typical Bond film than Casino Royale (arguably a Deconstruction as much as an origin story).
 But this one folds all the elements introducted in Casino Royale into the formula: few gadgets, the Stale Beer elements, Bond's rough-and-tumble approach, the emphasis on characterisation in the script.

-Red Right Hand: Deliberately averted.
-The actor playing Greene would have been fine with it, but the director demanded that he should not be given any kind of unusual physical features via makeup.
+- Red Right Hand: Deliberately averted.
+The actor playing Greene would have been fine with it, but the director demanded that he should not be given any kind of unusual physical features via make-up.
 He's screwed up on the inside.
 Just like Bond.

-Retirony: Mathis, in a variation.
+- Retirony: Mathis, in a variation.
 He would have been fine if he stayed retired, but agreeing to help Bond on one last job got him killed.
 Once he left his happy little villa (and hot girlfriend), you knew he wasn't going to get to go back to it.

-Revealing Coverup: Minor example when M contacts the CIA about Dominic Greene.
+- Revealing Cover-Up: Minor example when M contacts the CIA about Dominic Greene.
 They claim they are not interested in him in any way.

 M: *hanging up* He's a person of extreme interest.

-Aide: But he just said that he—
+Tanner: But he just said that he—

 M: Tanner, I asked about the man and [the secretary] transferred me to the section chief of South America.
 How would she know to do that if they weren't tracking him?